 FERC also said it did not agree with the Kentucky attorney general’s claim that the existence of the competing Atmos Energy’s Straight Creek Gathering project in eastern Kentucky “bars our issuance of a certificate for the Big Sandy project.”
 The Federal Energy Regulatory Commission “determined that Straight Creek will be a nonjurisdictional gathering company as constructed and operated by Straight Creek.
 The Commission policy is to allow the market to determine which projects are best suited to serve the infrastructure needs of an area.”

-FERC in early October cleared the way for Atmos Energy's Straight Creek Gathering LP to build a 60-mile pipeline that would serve as the backbone of a new gathering system in eastern Kentucky (see Daily GPI, Oct.
-4).
+FERC in early October cleared the way for Atmos Energy’s Straight Creek Gathering LP to build a 60-mile pipeline that would serve as the backbone of a new gathering system in eastern Kentucky (see NGI, Oct.
+9).
 The project also is designed to help ease the transportation constraint that has placed a significant amount of gas production off-line in the region.

 Straight Creek proposes to build a line that would originate in Floyd County, KY and extend north to interconnect with the Tennessee Gas Pipeline system in Carter County [CP06-369].
 The 20-inch diameter system would be capable of initially moving up to 110,000 MMBtu/d of gas, with the ability to expand throughput to 225,000 MMBtu/d.
 It also plans to construct various four- to 12-inch diameter laterals or feeder lines from the proposed backbone pipeline to production fields in Magoffin, Pike, Martin, Lawrence, Elliott and Johnson counties in eastern Kentucky.

-Citing the drilling activity in the region, a number of eastern Kentucky producers believe there is room for both the Equitrans and Straight Creek pipeline facilities.
-They note that the production gas flow from the Kentucky basin currently has been limited due to the availability of only one pipeline, Columbia Gas Transmission's Line KA-20, serving the region.
+A number of eastern Kentucky producers believe there is room for both the Equitrans and Straight Creek pipeline facilities to handle the production activity in the region.
+They note that the gas flow from the Kentucky basin currently has been limited due to the availability of only one pipeline, Columbia Gas Transmission’s Line KA-20, serving the region.